Discover the learning platform powered by collaborative learning.

 To illustrate, let’s do some quick math.
 If a company has 1,000 employees and an LMS onboarding session takes an hour, that’s 1,000 hours, or 25 work days, just for onboarding learners to the new LMS.
 That’s a lot of time to invest, so planning ahead could help you avoid a dip in company-wide employee productivity.

-1. Know your customization needs.
-If you need specific LMS features or customizations like advanced reporting or integration with third-party software, you may need to allocate extra time for custom development.
+If you need specific LMS features or customizations like advanced reporting or third-party plugins, you may need to allocate extra time for custom development.
 Software that allows for extensive customization may come with a higher cost, so be sure to factor that into your budget.

-4. Determine your integration needs.
 Make a list of the software and tools you want to integrate with your new LMS, noting any externally-hosted courses.
-Some LMS platforms, like 360Learning, allow users to add courses from external providers for free in their pricing, while others can charge extra for this feature.
+Some LMS providers, like 360Learning, let users add courses from external providers for free in their pricing, while others add costs for this feature.

-6. Outline your preferred training methods.
 Consider how you want to deliver your courses before choosing an LMS.
 For example, do you need offline access for learners who may not have a stable internet connection?
-Or an option like the 360Learning app for on-the-go learners?
+Or an option like the 360Learning app for an on-the-go learning experience?

 Finding the perfect LMS isn’t the end of the story.
 If you want your employees to use your learning platform to its full potential, they need to be trained to do so, and continuously engaged and motivated to participate in ongoing L&D initiatives.